Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 26 September 2025 10.37.23 UTC
+- WIB: Jumat, 26 September 2025 11.31.04 UTC
-- WITA: Jumat, 26 September 2025 11.37.23 UTC
+- WITA: Jumat, 26 September 2025 12.31.04 UTC
-- WIT: Jumat, 26 September 2025 12.37.23 UTC
+- WIT: Jumat, 26 September 2025 13.31.04 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: nature
+Kategori: attitude